We have put together the following information to help you to understand how you can access us when you need us.

 - Visiting the surgery

 Our medical receptionists can help to ensure you navigate to the most appropriate member of the team.
 In order to do this we have asked them to ask for a brief outline of your problem.
-Whilst we respond to coronavirus please follow the advice from our reception team.
-There may be longer waits on the telephone and changes to usual procedures and services in the interim.

 Did you know that if you need to speak with someone about your mental health or a musculoskeletal problem you can book an appointment without a referral from your GP.
 Click on the links for further information about these staff.